 An alternative approach to traditional student loans is through our partners EdAid, a crowdfunding platform offering interest-free loans.
 This works by raising money from family and friends before paying it back as 10% of your income once you’ve started earning.
 Year Here will match fund the first £1,000 that you raise on the platform.

-2017 Fellow George Metcalfe applied for both the PCDL and EdAid.
-He said that ‘the processes for applying for both were incredibly simple and straightforward.’
+2017 Fellow George Metcalfe applied for EdAid.
+He said that ‘the processes for applying was incredibly simple and straightforward.’

-‘I got my PCDL within a week.
-I launched my EdAid page in the same week and set to work on making it attractive to potential funders.
+‘I launched my EdAid page and set to work on making it attractive to potential funders.
 I made several blog-style updates, posted a video to go alongside it, and posted the page regularly on Facebook and Twitter.
-With a bit of hustle, I had all the money I needed for the ten months in London while only needing to pay about £2,500 in interest in the five years after the programme.’
+With a bit of hustle, I had all the money I needed for the ten months in London.’

 We’ve partnered with Dot Dot Dot Property Guardians, a social enterprise that places property guardians in buildings that would otherwise be empty at a heavily subsidised rent.
 You can read more about being a property guardian with Dot Dot Dot here.